f-o-a-m/public-research/README.md

 # public-research

-The Draft FOAM Techincal Whitepaper will be hosted here by May 4th 2018.
+The Draft FOAM Technical Whitepaper will be hosted here by May 4th 2018.